npeirson/gmt-spinner/readme.md

 I made it for the GMACS Exposure Time Calculator, but figured it might be useful for a variety of things.
 This isn't officially recognized by GMT, but you're welcome to use it for GMT applications if you'd like.

 ![little example picture](thumbnail.jpg)

+The relative positions aren't entirely accurate... if anyone feel like doing the trig and a pull request, that'd be welcomed.